anoma/nspec/docs/architecture-2/engines/base.juvix.md

   the engine's operation.
 Guards return data of type `R` if the condition is met.
   That data feeds as input for the actual state transition function.

-- A state transition function of type `StateTransition S I R O`, where the new type variable `O` represents the outgoing type of messages.
+- A state transition function of type `StateTransition S I R O C`, where the new type variable `O` denotes the type of outgoing messages, and `C` signifies the type of new engine instances to be created.
+Essentially, these types are a combination (coproduct) of the possible types of messages and engine instances that the engine can produce.

 #### State Transition Functions